crhall-writing/crhall-writing.github.io/_poems/the-end.md

 but I don’t want to ruminate on the finish line
 I won’t care to walk the aisle in a gown and cap
 I’m not proud or sad when something is done
-I’ve already forgotten it and moved on
+I’ve already forgotten and carried on